Continental Airlines Flight 1713: Investigation

 In July 1988, Continental Airlines filed a report with the NTSB positing the causes of the crash as wake turbulence, poor snow plowing on the runway, and errors by air traffic controllers.
 However, the NTSB investigated the wake-turbulence theory and concluded that wake turbulence from the preceding flight would not have affected Flight 1713.

 During the investigation, the crew's low levels of experience on the DC-9 were brought up as possible causes.
-Investigators also discovered that before he began working for Continental, Bruecher had been dismissed from another airline after failing on three occasions to pass a flight examination.
-Investigators likewise determined that First Officer Bruecher was at the controls at the time of the accident.
+Investigators also discovered that before he began working for Continental, First Officer Bruecher had been dismissed from another airline after failing on three occasions to pass a flight examination.
+Investigators likewise determined that Bruecher was at the controls at the time of the accident.

 Investigators determined that 27 minutes elapsed between the conclusion of deicing and Flight 1713's attempt to take off, 7 minutes longer than should have been allowed to elapse before takeoff.
 The NTSB concluded that a build-up of ice on the wings of Flight 1713 had contaminated the surfaces of both of the wings prior to departure, based on reports from surviving passengers that they had seen "patches" of ice on the wings after deicing was complete.
 Investigators also concluded that enough wet snow landed on Flight 1713 after deicing was complete to melt and dilute the deicing fluid, which allowed ice to reform on the wings.
 According to the aircraft's manufacturer, even a modest amount of ice contamination on the upper wing could impair the lifting performance of the wings and lead to loss of roll and pitch control.
 Based on this, the NTSB concluded that a small amount of ice on the wings had caused Flight 1713 to have significant controllability problems.